apache/carbondata/docs/data-management-on-carbondata.md

   This can be SDK output.
 Refer [SDK Writer Guide](https://github.com/apache/carbondata/blob/master/docs/sdk-writer-guide.md).

   **Note:**
-  Dropping of the external table should not delete the files present in the location.
+  1. Dropping of the external table should not delete the files present in the location.
+  2. When external table is created on non-transactional table data, external table will be registered with the schema of carbondata files.
+  If multiple files with different schema is present, exception will be thrown.
+  So, If table registered with one schema and files are of different schema, suggest to drop the external table and create again to register table with new schema.

 ## CREATE DATABASE